Apply for British Passport for Irish Citizens

 Afterwards, you will submit the filled-out form, photos, and your supporting document via the post office.
 The ‘Check & Send Service’ can check over your documents and post them to HM Passport Office by Special Delivery.
 Alternatively, you can post your documents directly to UKVI.
 If you need the passport urgently, you may book an appointment to access the online premium or fast-track services.

-If you live outside the UK or travel outside the UK after your naturalization process, you may apply for your first UK passport from your country of residence.
+If you live outside the UK in the Republic of Ireland or travel outside the UK after your naturalisation process, you may apply for your first UK passport from your country of residence.

 The first step is for you to use the Home Office Overseas tool to get specific advice on how to apply for your passport from the country where you are.
-If you reside in the United States, Ireland, or most non-visa-required countries, you can apply for your passport online by completing the Overseas British Passport application.
+If you reside in the Republic of Ireland or most non-visa-required countries, you can apply for your passport online by completing the Overseas British Passport application.

 To apply for a British passport overseas, you will need;